The Structure and Dynamics of Massive High-$z$ Cosmic-Web Filaments: Three Radial Zones in Filament Cross-Sections: Dynamical Equilibrium

 {\no}Each of the terms in the integral on the right-hand-side of \equ{summation} represents an acceleration.
-When combined, these terms must balance the gravitational acceleration.
-From the left-hand side of \equ{summation} we learn that these terms can be thought of as ``mass terms'', contributing to the total mass interior to the surface $S$.
-We thus define
+When combined, these terms must balance gravitational acceleration.
+From the left-hand side of \equ{summation}, we learn that these terms can be considered as ``mass terms'', contributing to the total mass interior of the surface $S$.
+Thus, we define

 {\no}where

 {\no}is the \textit{acceleration term} representing the temporal change of the velocity field normal to the bounding surface, \footnote{Note that in our Eulerian representation, this represents a temporal change of the velocity field inside the filament, rather than the local acceleration experienced by a test particle as it moves through the filament.}